hazelcast/hazelcast-csharp-client/doc/dev/doc/distributed-objects/hreliabletopic.md

 ## Configuring the HReliableTopic

 There are three different parts can be configured.
 One is server side configuration, size of the backed ring buffer, TTL, overflow policy etc. Second is the reliable topic behavior on the client side, such as `ReliableTopicOptions.BatchSize` and `ReliableTopicOptions.Policy`.
 The batch size sets the number of messages read by the listener at once.
 And, overflow policy defines the behavior during publishing a message over `HReliableTopic`.
 Third one is for listener.
 The subscription is made to a `HReliableTopic` results in a listener.
 Some of the behaviors of the listener can be configured.
-For example, Los tolerancy, initial sequnce to start from, storing the sequence of the last read message and a provided function that decides whether terminate the listener in case of an exception.
+For example, Los tolerancy, initial sequnce to start from, storing the sequence of the last read message and whether terminate the listener in case of an exception.

 > [!NOTE]
 > To have a durable listener, `IsLossTolerant` and `StoreSequence` should be set `true`.